 - traffic lights change to green as soon as the crossing is clear, so drivers will no longer be stopped unnecessarily if there are no pedestrians on the road

-- traffic won’t be stopped if pedestrians push the button and then cross the road before the traffic lights change to red, or if they push the button, then change their mind and walk away from the crossing
+- traffic won’t be stopped if pedestrians push the button, then change their mind and walk away from the crossing

 - look out for more and more Puffin crossings on streets and roads - they all look the same and they all work in the same way, improving safety while reducing delays